Latin Catholics of Malabar: Early missions

-Latin Catholicism in India originated with Fransciscan missions were sent to Asia under the leadership of John of Monte Corvino.
+Latin Catholicism in India traces its early origins to the Fransciscan missions sent to Asia under the leadership of John of Monte Corvino.
 Friar Odoric of Pordenone arrived in India in 1321.
 He visited Malabar, touching at Pandarani (Koyilandy) (20 m. north of Calicut), at Cranganore, and at Quilon (Kollam) proceeding thence, apparently, to Ceylon and to the shrine of Apostle Saint Thomas at Mylapur near Madras.
 He writes he had found the place where Saint Thomas was buried.

 Father Jordanus Catalani, a French Dominican missionary, followed in 1321–22.
 He reported to Rome, apparently from somewhere on the west coast of India, that he had given Christian burial to four martyred monks.
 Jordanus is known for his 1329 Mirabilia describing the marvels of the East.
 He furnished the best account of Indian regions and the Christians, the products, climate, manners, customs, fauna and flora given by any European in the Middle Ages which was considered superior even to Marco Polo's.

 The Diocese of Quilon headquartered at Kollam is the first Latin diocese in South Asia and the Far East, having been first erected on 9 August 1329 and re-erected on 1 September 1886.
 In 1329 Pope John XXII (in captivity at Avignon) erected Quilon as the first Diocese in the whole Indies as suffragan to the Archdiocese of Sultany in Persia.
 Its territorial jurisdiction extended throughout the Indian subcontinent, East Indies, and the Far East.
 By a separate Bull "Venerabili Fratri Jordano", the same Pope, on 21 August 1329 appointed the French Dominican friar Jordanus Catalani de Severac as the first Bishop of Quilon.

 In 1347, Giovanni de Marignolli visited the shrine of Saint Thomas near the modern Madras, and then proceeded to what he calls the kingdom of Saba, and identifies with the Sheba of Scripture, but which seems from various particulars to have been Java.
 Taking ship again for Malabar on his way to Europe, he encountered great storms.